The Great Kibitzer: How Chuck Schumer Got the Senate Moving Again

 None of this was inevitable.
 The Senate in recent years has been known more as a legislative bottleneck than a fount of achievement.
 The body politic has rarely been more contentious; everything from face masks to counting electoral votes devolves into partisan conflict.
 Nor was it clear at the outset that Schumer was up to the job: more at home at a press conference than a late-night bill markup, he built his reputation as a political guru, not a legislative strategist.
 Early on, some Senators privately wondered if the people pleaser would be able to instill discipline in his ideologically diverse ranks.
 Pessimists expected a return to the miserable grind of grandstanding speeches and blocked votes.

 Yet the very qualities that inspired such skepticism–the frenetic schmooziness, the relentless politicking–may have made Schumer the man for this moment.
 Legislating, after all, is a collaborative effort: the representatives of America’s far-flung component parts trying to find enough in common to make the laws for all of us.
-Schumer’s garrulous style– a marked contrast to his Republican counterpart, the taciturn Mitch McConnell, as well as his Democratic predecessor, the laconic Harry Reid–makes every lawmaker feel essential, and thus willing to be part of the solution.
+Schumer’s garrulous style–a marked contrast to his Republican counterpart, the taciturn Mitch McConnell, as well as his Democratic predecessor, the laconic Harry Reid–makes every lawmaker feel essential, and thus willing to be part of the solution.
 “He sort of understands everyone’s idiosyncrasies, from Bernie [Sanders] to [Joe] Manchin,” says Senator Cory Booker, a New Jersey Democrat.
 “He’s touchy-feely, he wants to know how you’re doing, he wants to understand your priorities, and that creates trust.
 Even if you don’t get your way, you feel heard.”

 Schumer’s next act will be his biggest test yet: a massive $3.5 trillion grab bag of social spending that Biden hopes will serve as the capstone of his ambitious domestic agenda.
 With no Republicans expected to support it, Schumer will have to get every member of his caucus on board.
 If he succeeds, Democrats believe they will have remade the social contract in ways not seen since FDR.
 “The list of things we want to do, any one of them would be a major legislative achievement in a normal year,” says Warner, listing childcare subsidies, free community college, Medicare-benefit expansion and climate proposals.
 “I can’t think of a better time to have a debate about the role of government than now, when we’re coming out of COVID.”